Tāiko burrow with Felicity Maxwell

 Trampling of burrows by domestic and feral stock is an additional threat and feral pigs have been known to dig up burrows.

 Tāiko telemetry station and researchers

-The control of predators in taiko breeding areas is the most critical work and each year DOC undertakes major cat and rat control programmes in the Tuku Nature Reserve.
+The control of predators in taiko breeding areas is the most critical work and each year DOC runs major cat and rat control programmes in the Tuku Nature Reserve.
 Without rat control very few chicks survive their first few weeks.

 Tāiko burrows are monitored throughout the season to ensure chick survival.
 Pairings are sometimes created by introducing single prospecting birds to single birds in established burrows.

 A predator-proof fence has been built around a small area of covenanted land by the Chatham Island Tāiko Trust and since 2006 around 60 taiko chicks have been translocated there in an effort to create a new colony in this secure site.
 A sound system playing taiko calls lures adult taiko in to inspect artificial burrows.
 By 2012 fourteen of the transferred birds had returned to the Chatham's and a good proportion of those had returned to the new site.

 Taiko burrows are very difficult to locate as they are scattered throughout 2,500 hectares of rugged forest.
 Ground searches using dogs can help locate new taiko burrows in known tāiko areas, however to find taiko sites the most successful tool has been catching birds using spotlights, attaching a transmitter and then tracking them to burrows.
 A light aircraft is used to search the forest as the deep burrows block signals and hinder search efforts on the ground.

 View the Chatham Island Tāiko Recovery Plan (PDF, 140K).

 The Tāiko Trust has fenced a covenanted breeding area for tāiko

 Your sponsorship can help DOC with the conservation management techniques we use to protect tāiko, including: